 Pooled analysis of the studies showed that among people with baseline viral loads above 100,000 copies/ml, virological failure occurred significantly more often in people randomised to rilpivirine.
 (Molina)

-A subsequent 96-week phase 3b study showed that treatment with a fixed-dose combination of rilpivirine, tenofovir disoproxil fumarate (TDF) and emtricitabine resulted in superior viral suppression in previously untreated people with viral loads below 100,000 copies/ml when compared to a fixed-dose combination of efavirenz, tenofovir and emtricitabine.
+A subsequent 96-week phase 3b study showed that treatment with a fixed-dose combination of rilpivirine, TDF and emtricitabine resulted in superior viral suppression in previously untreated people with viral loads below 100,000 copies/ml when compared to a fixed-dose combination of efavirenz, TDF and emtricitabine.
 Discontinuations due to adverse events were significantly less common in the rilpivirine arm.
 Based on these findings, the fixed-dose combination Eviplera was approved in 2011.
 (Van Lunzen)

-Two phase 3b studies that evaluated a switch from Eviplera to a fixed-dose combination containing tenofovir alafenamide (TAF), rilpivirine and emtricitabine showed equivalent rates of viral suppression after 96 weeks and significant improvements in bone turnover and kidney tubule markers.
+Two phase 3b studies that evaluated a switch from Eviplera to a fixed-dose combination containing TAF, rilpivirine and emtricitabine showed equivalent rates of viral suppression after 96 weeks and significant improvements in bone turnover and kidney tubule markers.
 Based on these findings, the fixed-dose combination Odefsey was approved in 2011.
 (Hagins)

 Post-approval studies also showed that people with suppressed viral load could switch to rilpivirine and maintain viral suppression, and that switching from efavirenz to rilpivirine reduced central nervous system side effects.
 (Cohen 2011) (Nelson)